taw00/howto/howto-configure-firewalld.md

 sudo systemctl mask iptables.service
 ```

 Note.
-If you end up ditching using firewalld and want to go back to iptables...
+If you end up ditching using firewalld and want to go back to iptables (if installed)...
 ```shell
 # Don't do this if you want to use firewalld
 sudo systemctl disable firewalld.service